 Aby Floyd is an oil painter and textiles artist who lives and works in London.
-She graduated in Fine Art Painting from Wimbledon Collage of Arts, UAL, in 2018.
-Since then, she has had her own solo show, been represented by Artpiq online gallery, and has sold both in the UK and internationally.
-Her figurative and narrative work experiments with materiality and embellishment to bring her oil paintings into the realm of the opulent artifact.
+She graduated in Fine Art Painting from Wimbledon College of Arts, UAL, in 2018.
+Since then, she has had her own solo show, been represented by Artpiq online gallery and has sold work both in the UK and internationally.
+Her figurative and narrative paintings create whimsical, magical scenes of escapism which are intended to delight and seduce her audience.

 My practice creates a fantastical and fanciful world derived from imagined, dream-like narratives.